Previous | Next | Home

 As these discussions illustrate clearly, just because old applications appear in a list of "running apps" does not mean at all that those apps are either slowing the phone or draining the battery.

-Android Is a Stone Cold Killer
+Android Is a Stone-Cold Killer

 Of particular importance for the Android programmer is the column marked "Killable" in the preceding table of lifecycle methods.
 As discussed above, Android implements multitasking on limited devices that may not have the hardware capability for normal multitasking.
 In such an environment, a major danger is that a device can suddenly be taxed for memory and fail catastrophically because of an out-of-memory exception if it cannot remedy this situation quickly.
 Android deals with this by reserving the option to kill processes brutally and without warning---not allowing those processes to execute another line of code---thus allowing the kernel to quickly reclaim the freed resources.
 (See the particularly clear discussion of these issues by Dianne Hackborn in Multitasking the Android Way.)